 But getting back to my wreath-style bird feeder and the birds who dine from it, sparrows are a bird variety that take pleasure there too, but the task of them eating an unshelled peanut is difficult as their beaks are not designed to open shells!

-I suspect this bird type observes other birds eating from the wreath-style feeder and want to get in on the action, even though it is much easier for them to eat from my feeder that contains their favorite seeds (as seen below).
+I suspect this bird type observes other birds eating from the wreath-style feeder and want to get in on the action, even though it is much easier for them to eat black-oil sunflower seeds from my house style feeder that contains their favorite seeds (as seen below).

 Be that as it may, the bird who kept me at my rear window the longest was a young (maybe even a fledging?) blue jay whose discovery of the peanuts and the logistics of getting his own food was a poignant sight as evidenced in the next series of photographs.